Browse questions and answers for University staff

 If you do not want your normal USS pension contributions to be deducted, you must indicate this on your strike notification form.
 Please note that in this situation you will not accrue pension benefits for that period.

-We can confirm however that for the period of the currently stated strike days, USS has put in place arrangements for death in service and ill health cover to remain in place where full contributions are not maintained.
+We can confirm that for the period of the currently stated strike days USS has put in place arrangements for death in service and ill health cover to remain in place where full contributions are not maintained.

 |What happens to pay deductions?||

-Deductions will be retained in affected academic departments to enable them to put in place measures to mitigate the impact on student learning opportunities and objectives.
+Deductions will be retained in affected academic departments to enable them to put in place measures to support the experience of our students affected by the action and where possible to mitigate the impact of the action on student learning opportunities and objectives.
+In determining the use of funds, Heads of Departments have been advised to seek input from students affected by the action.

 Head of Departments will be asked to report on action they have taken and will be asked to track expenditure.